Uterine Fibroid Embolization (UFE)

 How to Prepare for Uterine Fibroid Embolization (UFE)

-- Consultation - Before UFE, we will image the uterus using MRI imaging or ultrasound to ensure the fibroid tumors are the cause of your symptoms.
+- Consultation - Before your UFE appointment, we will image the uterus using MRI or ultrasound to ensure the fibroid tumors are the cause of your symptoms.
 It helps us fully assess the size, number and location of the fibroids.
 Your gynecologist may take a direct look at the uterus by performing a laparoscopy.
 If bleeding is a major symptom, an endometrium biopsy may be done to rule out cancer.